Dries Roelvink

 Dries Roelvink (born 1 January 1959 in Amsterdam) is a Dutch singer of the Levenslied genre.
 He was born in the Jordaan and was raised in the folkish tradition of the Jordaanlied (Jordaan song).

 In 2007, he tried to perform at the Rotterdam Ahoy music venue but sold too few tickets.

 He starred in the 2008 film I Love Dries by the Dutch film director Tom Six.

-He amassed a sizable TikTok following due to the popularity clips of Roelvik being served wine in fancy setting to the animated delight of Roelvik.
-The videos are played over Me Olvide De Vivir - Julio Iglesias at a variety of settings.
+He amassed a sizable TikTok following due to the popularity clips of Roelvink being served wine in fancy setting to the animated delight of Roelvink.
+The videos are played over Me Olvide De Vivir - Julio Iglesias in a variety of settings.